 OHSU offers many opportunities for immunology, translational, and clinical research.
 Early in fellowship, fellows are mentored to identify and develop a research project that can be completed during the course of their training.

-If interested in an academic career in clinical research, fellows may consider applying to the Human Investigator Program available at OHSU.
+If committed to an academic career in clinical research, fellows may consider applying to the Human Investigator Program available at OHSU.
 The program is a one to two-year competitive certificate program providing training in all phases of clinical research including epidemiologic research methods, biostatistics, evidence-based medicine, outcomes research methods, and medical informatics methods.
 Fellows can choose to complete the program or audit specific classes.
-Realistically, participation in the HIP program would require a third year of fellowship, contingent upon available funding.
+Realistically, participation in the HIP program would not begin until second year and would require a third year, contingent upon available funding to complete.